MackoSKZH/FTC-Vision-Robot-with-REV-and-Arduino/README.md

-# FTC Color-Sorting Robot with Arduino LED Feedback
+# Color-Sorting Robot Control Hub & Arduino Nano ESP32 LED Control

 An FTC competition robot that uses camera vision, color detection, and AprilTags to sort objects into the correct containers — with LED-based visual feedback powered by Arduino.